Makinde1034/Helicarriers-task/README.md

 ### Filtering transactions by status, type and title

 Filtering transactions works by calling a reducer in the transaction state.
 The `filterTransactions` reducer recieves an object as argument.
 This object `{ filterBy: string; param: string }` contains fields `filterBy` (status, type or title) and `param` (string to filter with).
+The FilterTransactions functions has a constant time complexity.

 ```